Club World Cup odds: Latest Club World Cup betting odds

 Club World Cup Odds: Match Betting

-Find the latest Club World Cup odds here for the next round of fixtures.

-Punters will of course be able to bet on each match taking place in the tournament, from the group games to the individual knockout rounds all the way up to the final.
+Punters will be able to bet on each match taking place in the tournament, from the group game all the way up to the final.

-Ahead of the tournament starting, punters can wage on matches including Real Madrid vs Al Hilal in Group H, Manchester City vs WAC Casablanca in Group G, and Chelsea vs Los Angeles FC in Group D.
+The tournament gets underway with Al Ahly vs Inter Miami at 1am, June 15, and there are some intriguing fixtures to look forward to in the group stages of the competition, including Paris Saint-Germain vs Atletico Madrid, Flamengo vs Chelsea, Bayern Munich vs Boca, Real Madrid vs Pachuca, Inter Milan vs River Plate and many more.

 Club World Cup Odds: Group Winner Odds Betting